bitprophet/releases/docs/usage.rst

     * You may optionally set ``releases_debug = True`` to see debug output while building your docs.

-* Create a Sphinx document named ``changelog.rst`` with a top-level header followed by a bulleted list.
+* Create a Sphinx document named ``changelog.rst`` containing a bulleted list somewhere at its topmost level.

     * If you wish to use a different document name, use another config option (as per previous bullet point), ``releases_document_name``.
 E.g.
       ``releases_document_name = "CHANGES"`` would cause Releases to mutate a file called ``CHANGES.rst`` instead of ``changelog.rst``.
+    * Elements before or after this bulleted list will be untouched by Releases, allowing you to place e.g. paragraphs, comments etc at the top (or bottom) of the document.

 * List items are to be ordered chronologically with the newest ones on top.